Merzasphor/MWSE/docs/source/events/unequipped.md

 # unequipped

-The unequipped event fires after an actor has successfully equipped an item.
+The unequipped event fires after an actor has successfully unequipped an item.

 ```lua
 --- @param e unequippedEventData